 How to Get Sole Custody in Florida

-how to get full custody of a child as a mother
+So, how do you get full custody of a child as a mother or father in Florida?

 Securing sole custody or full custody in Florida can be complicated, and the process requires careful consideration and adherence to specific legal procedures.
 The objective of sole custody is to place the child under the care and decision-making authority of one parent when it’s determined to be in their best interests.
 To achieve this, the legal father and mother can explore various avenues, including negotiating a parenting plan with the other parent or getting involved with the dependency court.